axor-web/allthememes/README.md

 5. Open project at <a href="http://localhost:3000/" target="_blank">localhost:3000</a> in your browser
 6. Try it!

+### EXTRA

-* EXTRA: If you want to use AI Prompt mode, you must insert your OpenAI API key in server/.env:
+If you want to use AI Prompt mode, you must insert your OpenAI API key in server/.env:

 ```env
 MONGO_INITDB_ROOT_USERNAME = admin